 Now it’s time to load the rolling paper with ground bud.
 Make sure you use a grinder, as crafting an L joint will be very difficult without properly ground cannabis.
 An effective grinder does not have to break the bank!

 Arrange the ground buds in the trough of the paper as you would with any other joint.
 It’s important to note that because you are using a longer paper, the shape of the joint will be more pronounced; meaning a tapered cone will appear more conical and only the truest pinner will look like a straight joint.

 That said, make sure you arrange for the shape you intend to roll—use the photos below as a reference.

 Don’t forget our classic pull-from-the-tip technique to straighten the paper out!

 Once the joint has been formed, lick and seal the rolling paper.
 This will require licking two separate glue strips.
 Both parts of the paper will be sealed normally, the rotated portion of the paper will simply spiral around the tip of the joint until fully sealed.

 Note that because of how the papers are attached, the L cannot be rolled inside out.

 How to Roll a Twax Joint

 If you’re looking for a way to make your joints hit even harder and burn even slower, we suggest you ‘twax’ them—aka add concentrate to your bowl or joint.

 As cannabis extracts have become more readily available with recent legal changes, so has their application on and within joints.
-If your state isn’t so cannabis friendly, don’t fret; you can use the kief in your grinder or the rosin tech to create your own concentrate, or opt for federally legal 99.9% CBD isolate for a therapeutic boost.
+If your state isn’t so cannabis-friendly, don’t fret; you can use the kief in your grinder or the rosin tech to create your own concentrate or opt for federally legal Delta-8 for a therapeutic boost.
 Here are some helpful tips when twaxing for the first time: